actuator/com.tcl.browser/CWE-94.md

 Successful exploitation allows an attacker to:
 - Execute arbitrary JavaScript code within the context of the `com.tcl.browser` app.
-- Perform any action that the `com.tcl.browser` app can do, potentially leading to further device exploitation or data theft.

 The enabled 'settings.setDomStorageEnabled(true)' value in the app's WebView allows for the use of the Web Storage API.